 How are you dealing with it?

 I’ve been asked by the country’s Home Minister to not do live talkshows [Hamid hosts Capital Talk on Geo TV, Monday to Thursday].
 He said I should not come in to my office.
 He also advised me to leave Pakistan but I refused.
-My management were very generous, and said I could do it from London, or Dubai.
-But I am a high-profile journalist – I said that if I leave, if I do not do my show from Pakistan, it will be a big victory for the Taliban.
+My management was very generous, and said I could do it from London, or Dubai.
+But I am a high-profile journalist—I said that if I leave, if I do not do my show from Pakistan, it will be a big victory for the Taliban.
 I cannot provide them with the opportunity to say "Look, Hamid Mir ran away from Pakistan."